Flock House

 Flock House was an agricultural and farm training school in Bulls, Rangitikei District, New Zealand from 1924 until 1987.

 From 1924 to 1937 children of British seamen that had been killed or wounded during World War I were brought over, trained at Flock House, and placed on farms in New Zealand, to start a new life.
 From 1937 to 1987 New Zealand nationals were trained at the school.

 The complex was used by private owners since 1987 as a conference facility.

 The building

 Flock House is located at 1427 Parewanui Road, Parewanui, 14 km out of Bulls.
 The homestead was built by Russell & Bignell Ltd. in 1908, as a three-storey residence for Lyn McKelvie, and is now under Heritage New Zealand.
-The building has an 'L' shaped plan, and early elements of the Arts and Crafts style that became popular in New Zealand in the 1930s.
+The building has an L-shaped plan, and early elements of the Arts and Crafts style that became popular in New Zealand in the 1930s.
 McKelvie was the owner of an estate of over 3000 acre.
 The property, including the Homestead, was sold in 1923 to the Fund, that would use it as an agricultural training farm from then on.

+Nearby is a memorial to Bess, a war horse that had been sent overseas at the start of the First World War.
+One of the four horses that eventually returned New Zealand out of the 10,000 that were sent overseas, she was the mount of a former principal of the training school, Colonel Charles Guy Powles.
+When she died in 1934, Powles erected a memorial for her near by Flock House and this subsequently came to informally be seen as a tribute to all of New Zealand's war horses.
+The memorial is registered with Heritage New Zealand as a Category 1 Historic Place.